-- Teachers' and State Employees' Retirement System of North Carolina ("TSERS") - Consolidated Judicial Retirement System - Legislative Retirement System - North Carolina Local Governmental Employees' Retirement System ("LGERS") - Optional Retirement Program - Law Enforcement officers as defined under N.C.
-G.S.
+- Teachers' and State Employees' Retirement System of North Carolina ("TSERS") - Consolidated Judicial Retirement System of North Carolina - Legislative Retirement System of North Carolina - North Carolina Local Governmental Employees' Retirement System ("LGERS") - The University of North Carolina Optional Retirement Program - Law Enforcement officers as defined under N.C.G.S.
 143-166.30 and 134-166.50

-Those employees eligible for the 457(b) Plan are employees of the state, any county or municipality, the North Carolina Community College System and any political subdivision of the state that have elected to participate in the 457(b) Plan.
+Those employees eligible for the 457(b) Plan include employees of the state, any county or municipality, the North Carolina Community College System, employers of public school teachers, and any political subdivision of the state that have elected to participate in the 457(b) Plan.

-The 401(k) Plan had approximately 255,300 unique participants at December 31, 2018.
+The 401(k) Plan had approximately 261,400 unique participants at December 31, 2019.

-The 457(b) Plan had approximately 55,400 unique participants at December 31, 2018.
+The 457(b) Plan had approximately 56,900 unique participants at December 31, 2019.